richmahn/en_tn/jas/front/intro.md

 ## Part 2: Important Religious and Cultural Concepts ##

-#### Does James contradict Paul? ####
+#### Did James disagree with Paul about how a person is justified before God? ####

 Paul taught in Romans that Christians are justified by faith and not by works.
-However, James seems to teach that Christians are justified by works.
+James seems to teach that Christians are justified by works.
 This can be confusing.
-But a better understanding of what Paul and James taught shows that they are not contradicting one another.
-Both of them believed that a person needs faith in order to be justified.
-And they both believed that true faith will cause a person to do good works.
-Paul and James taught about these things in different ways because they were speaking to different audiences who needed to know different things about justification.
+But a better understanding of what Paul and James taught shows that they agree with one another.
+Both of them taught that a person needs faith in order to be justified.
+And they both taught that true faith will cause a person to do good works.
+Paul and James taught about these things in different ways because they had different audiences who needed to know different things about being justified.
 (See: [[rc://en/tw/dict/bible/kt/justify]], [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/works]])

 ## Part 3: Important Translation Issues ##

 #### How should the translator signal transitions between topics in the Book of James? ####

 The letter quickly changes topics.
-And sometimes James does not tell the readers that he is about to change topics.
+Sometimes James does not tell the readers that he is about to change topics.
 It is acceptable to allow the verses to appear disconnected from each other.
 It may make sense to set the passages apart by starting a new line or putting a space between topics.

 #### What are the major issues in the text of the Book of James? ####

-The following are the most significant textual issues in the Book of James:
+The following is the most significant textual issues in the Book of James:

 * "Do you want to know, foolish man, that faith without works is useless?"
 (2:20).
-The ULB, UDB, and modern versions have this reading.
-Some older versions have, "Do you want to know, foolish man, that faith without works is dead?"
+The ULB, UDB, and modern versions read this way.
+Some older versions read, "Do you want to know, foolish man, that faith without works is dead?"

 (See: [[rc://en/ta/man/translate/translate-textvariants]])